Historic Rehabilitation in the Woodland Heights Neighborhood

 Grefe Grocery

-This small, unassuming building was originally constructed in 1913 as “Grefe Grocery”.
+This 625 square foot wood frame building was originally constructed in 1913 as “Grefe Grocery”.
 Hellen O. Wilkin purchased the business in the early 1920’s and then sold it just a few years later to the then-manager, Neil Sanford Landess.
 Upon Neil’s death, his son Paul L. Landess took over operation of the store.
 Paul, like his father, owned the store until he passed away in 1963.

 The building was eventually sold to Harlan H. Thomas and William H. Thomas who remodeled the building into a barbershop.
 Harlan Thomas had been cutting hair since his early 20s (his mom was also a stylist).
 He graduated near the top of his state barber certification course and became known as a premier barber, traveling throughout Iowa and further to cut Black hair in a time when it was a generally segregated profession.